-He was named in February 2017 as the president-elect of the Southern Trial Lawyers Association.
-The association aims to promote fellowship, learning and networking among trial lawyers throughout the 13 southern states it represents.
+He also has served as President of the Alabama Association for Justice and Southern Trial Lawyers Association, which aims to promote fellowship, learning and networking among trial lawyers throughout the 13 southern states it represents.

-Additionally, Gibson is a member of the Alabama State Bar, and is the Bar Commissioner representing the 15th Judicial Circuit.
+Gibson is President of the Alabama State Bar.
 He also serves on the Alabama State Bar Elections, Ethics, and Government Relations Committee and the Alabama Legislative Business Litigation and Complex Litigation Study Committee.